• Skip to primary navigation

 Cut thin strips or diced cubes, carrots are a great choice for adding texture to any dish.

-It pairs especially well with grilled shrimp and andouille sausage, as the sweetness complements the smoky flavors of the dishes.
+It pairs especially well with grilled shrimp and andouille sausage, as the sweetness goes with the smoky flavors of the dishes.

 Baby carrots can be easily julienned or made into thin strips that add color to your plate.